🥳 Supermanagers episode 100 featuring David Sacks is now LIVE! 🔥

 During the sprint review meeting, scrum team members give informal presentations of their respective completed deliverables, often in the form of a software or product demo, and get feedback on the developments from relevant stakeholders.

 Sprint review meetings are intentionally kept very informal, with many organizations setting rules forbidding the use of slides and allowing less than two hours to prepare for each sprint review.
-Attendees of sprint review meetings commonly include the scrum team and scrum master, development team, and product owner, as well as designers, writers and analysts.
+Attendees of sprint review meetings commonly include the scrum team and scrum master, development team, product owner, designers, writers, and analysts.
 The scrum master is tasked with facilitating each sprint review meeting and making sure the participants understand the purpose of the event.

 What’s inside this Sprint Review Meeting Template: